History of hang gliding

-Hang gliding is an air sport employing a foot-launchable aircraft known as a hang glider.
+Hang gliding is an air sport employing a foot-launchable aircraft.
 Typically, a modern hang glider is constructed of an aluminium alloy or composite-framed fabric wing.
 The pilot is ensconced in a harness suspended from the airframe, and exercises control by shifting body weight in opposition to a control frame.

 Overview

-Early hang glider designs did not reliably achieve safe flight, their builders lacking a comprehensive understanding of the underlying principles of flight.
+Early hang glider designs did not enable reliable safe flight, their builders lacking a comprehensive understanding of the underlying principles of flight.
 The first recorded controlled flights were by German engineer Otto Lilienthal, whose research, published in 1889, strongly influenced later designers.
-The type of aircraft employed by Lilienthal is now referred to as a hang glider.
+That same year, similar designs were also successfully employed in Calabria, Italy by aeronautics inventor and artist, Vincenzo Raschella.
+The types of aircraft employed by Lilienthal and Raschella are now referred to as hang gliders.
 Further hang glider research was undertaken during the 1920s in Europe, Australia and the US, where designers tested several wing concepts and the 'pendulum weight-shift control system'.

 In 1957 the American space agency NASA began testing various formats of a new wing called the Rogallo wing with the intent of possibly implementing the design as a recovery system for the Gemini space capsules.
 The wing's simplicity of design and ease of construction, in combination with its slow flight characteristics, did not go unnoticed by hang glider enthusiasts; Rogallo's flexible wing airfoil was soon adapted by John Wallace Dickenson in 1963, to the purpose of recreational flight, launching a hang glider renaissance.